dzmitry-kavalenka/curie-interview-mvp/README.md

 # Curie Interview MVP

-A simple PDF upload and AI summarization application built with Next.js, MongoDB, and OpenAI.
+A modern document management and AI summarization application built with Next.js, TypeScript, and Tailwind CSS.

 ## Features

-.
-PDF file upload and storage
-.
-AI-powered text extraction and summarization
-.
-File history and management
-.
-Modern, responsive UI with drag-and-drop upload
+. **Document Upload & Management**: Upload PDF files and manage them in a clean interface . **AI-Powered Summarization**: Get intelligent summaries of your documents using OpenAI . **PDF Text Selection**: Select and copy text from PDF documents with full keyboard support . **Responsive Design**: Works seamlessly across desktop and mobile devices . **Modern UI**: Built with shadcn/ui components and Tailwind CSS

+## PDF Text Selection

+The PDF viewer now supports text selection with the following features:

+. **Mouse Selection**: Click and drag to select text in PDF documents . **Keyboard Support**: Use keyboard shortcuts for text selection . **Copy to Clipboard**: One-click copying of selected text . **Clear Selection**: Clear current selection with the X button or Escape key . **Visual Feedback**: Selected text is displayed in a dedicated panel

+### Text Selection Controls

+. **Copy Button**: Copy selected text to clipboard
+. **Clear Button (X)**: Clear current selection
+. **Escape Key**: Clear selection and close the selection panel . **Mouse Drag**: Select text by clicking and dragging over the desired area

-## Quick Start
+## Getting Started

 ### Prerequisites